||General Information and main phone line for the board's Central Office in Harrisburg|

 Your Phone Number

-After you complete your letter, mail it to the state correctional institution where the offender currently is being held.
+After you complete your letter, mail it to the state correctional institution where the inmate is currently being held.
 You will find the link for the list of DOC correctional facilities to use at the bottom of this page.

 General Mailing Address Information